Larapraneeth/TRIO-AgenticAI/README.md

 ### 🤖 Multi-Agent Architecture

-TRIO automatically analyzes user requests and selects the most suitable agent.
+A central **Manager Agent** analyzes the request and selects the right agent.
+It uses fast keyword-based routing for obvious cases and the LLM only when the request is genuinely ambiguous.

-Available agents include:
+Available agents:

 * Chat Agent
 * System Agent